 9. What is the most challenging part of your role as VP of Language Operations?

 Our department has three overarching goals; provide top quality interpreting services, run an efficient operation, and build a culture that promotes a highly engaged workforce.
 The most challenging moments are when those goals conflict or must be prioritized differently than I personally would like because of the needs of the business or in response to a market demand.

-The challenge is to keep us working well together, and moving in the same direction, some days we succeed and sometimes we fail but to key is to keep moving together!
+The challenge is keeping us working well together and moving in the same direction, some days we succeed and sometimes we fail but the key is to keep moving together!

-10. How is working for Stratus Video different than other places you have worked in the past?
+10. How is working for AMN Language Services different than other places you have worked in the past?

 It is absolutely the fastest growing and most dynamic place I’ve ever worked.

-What other place is as diverse and unique as we are?
-We span the entire United State, are in Costa Rica and Mexico, we provide over 200 languages, 35 on video, we offer remote video, remote audio, translation, on site, our interpreters and customer service reps come from all over the world, live in multiple time zones, possess interesting skills and talents, contribute full time, part time, contracted, at home, in call centers, fans of divergent soccer/futbol teams yet we are group of diverse people who have come together to offer something special to people that need our services.
+I am not aware of another organization as diverse and unique as we are.
+We span the entire United State, run operations in Costa Rica, Puerto Rico, Peru, Ecuador and Mexico, we provide language access in over 168 languages, 40 on video, we offer remote video, remote audio, translation, on site, our interpreters and customer service reps come from all over the world, live in multiple time zones, possess interesting skills and talents, contribute full time, part time, contracted, at home, in call centers, fans of divergent soccer/futbol teams yet we are group of diverse people who have come together to offer something special to people that need our services.